 - Bold Thinking (Thought Leadership) provides context and insight for philanthropy.
 Through blog posts, webinars, articles, speaking engagements, and more, Johnson Center staff share core concepts and new frameworks to explore key questions that shape the sector.

 The Johnson Center also provides Information and Insight for the Field through the following:

 - The Foundation Review, the nation's first peer-reviewed journal of philanthropy, supports an academic approach to nonprofit and grantmaker work.

 - LearnPhilanthropy is a hub for grantmaker learning, built by and for professionals working in the field.
-More than 60 content partners contribute to this online information exchange, creating a vibrant space designed to help grantmakers learn about the field and improve their work.
+More than 70 content partners contribute to this online information exchange.

 - Our State of Generosity is an online platform that preserves and shares more than 40 years of history from Michigan's philanthropic sector.